StephanLaas2000/MiniPortfolio/README.md

 npm i
 ```

-Secondly use this command to run the application, this will launch the code on a local port
+Secondly use this command to run the application, this will launch the code on a local port.

 ```
 npm start